“Indeed, all who desire to live godly in Christ Jesus will be persecuted.”

-We often read these verses in the Bible, and the first thing we think about is the church in the first and the second centuries, when people were persecuted for their faith, and when living for Jesus meant putting everything on the line.
-Sadly, few in the West realize the fact that these verses are the everyday life for many Christians in the Middle East.
+We often read these verses in the Bible and the first thing we think about is the church in the first and the second centuries, when people were persecuted for their faith, and to live for Jesus meant putting everything on the line.
+Sadly, few of us in the West realize the fact that these verses are the everyday life for many Christians in the Middle East.

-Recently, during one of our visits to the Christian Iraqi refugees who left Mosul because of the killing machine of the Islamic State (IS; formally known as ISIS), we met Mark (pseudonym).
+Recently during one of the visits to the Christian Iraqi refugees who left Mosul because of the killing machine of the Islamic State (formally known as ISIS), we met Mark (pseudonym).
 He told us his story and how he was able to flee from his city before IS invaded it.
 Mark is in his sixties, a father and grandfather, who owned a restaurant in Mosul for more than twenty years.
-Before IS invaded the city, a group of Muslims who supported IS came to Mark, inviting him to convert to Islam.
-But Mark refused and said that he believed in the one true God of the Bible.
+Before IS invaded the city, a group of Muslims who support IS came to Mark inviting him to convert to Islam.
+But Mark refused and said that he believes in the one true God of the Bible.